top of page

 ✅ Default encryption (TLS or stronger) enabled

-✅ DLP policies catch PHI before it leaves
+✅ DLP policies in place to catch PHI before it leaves

 ✅ Audit logging and retention configured